1. Your Privacy is Important!

 - a) Right to be informed - you have a right to know how we collect and process your information which is what this notice seeks to do.

 - b) Right of access – you have a right to access the personal information we hold.
-This is free and we must provide it within 30 days.
+This is free and we must provide it within 1 calendar month.
 You can request this by emailing us at firstname.lastname@example.org

 - c) Right of rectification – you have a right to have your personal information changed if it is incorrect or incomplete.